MatthijsReyers/SmartBrute/README.md

 # SmartBrute - Bruteforce smarter with Python
 Although password lists like 'rockyou.txt' are pretty good when bruteforcing several passwords from relatively unknown targets, in many situations you do know information about the target.
 And because many people (previously myself included) use passwords that are partially or entirely made out of publicly available information, I decided to create a simple tool in Python that can be used to generate password lists with information about a target.

-If you have any suggestions on how to improve the code or want to share any generation scripts that you've come up with, please do contact me.
+If you have any suggestions on how to improve the code or want to share any of the scripts that you've come up with, please do contact me.

 ## 1. How to use SmartBrute
 Followed underneath are the instructions for using the SmartBrute tool.
 If you have any problems feel free to ask for under the issues tab or on Twitter.
 The code used for these instructions can also be found in the 'example01.py' file in the repository.